AdaCore/learn/courses/intro-to-ada/chapters/introduction.rst

      programmer has to be much more explicit about typing in Ada, because there is almost no type inference.

--  Explicit is better than implicit: Although this is a `Python <https://www.python.org>`_ commandment, Ada takes it way further than any language we know of:
+-  Explicit is better than implicit.
+Although this is a `Python <https://www.python.org>`_ commandment, Ada takes it way further than any language we know of: